-We grant a group underwriting concession to compulsory groups of 10 or more members who join the Scheme but depending on the group underwriting criteria.
-Some of the benefits of a group decision are that members of the group will not have waiting periods before they can use benefits.
+We grant a group underwriting concession to compulsory groups of 10 or more members who join the Scheme, depending on the group underwriting criteria.
+One benefit of a group decision is that group members will not have waiting periods before they can use benefits.
 We also waive late-joiner penalties on their Scheme membership.